SherbulMohammed/Superstore_Visualisation/README.md

 **Furniture**

 - As with the other two categories, California, New York and Texas are the major contributers for sales in the Furniture category.
+- This could be due to the fact that since these states have a huge growing population, there will be a large housing market which will ultimately need a larger volume of furniture supplies.

+**Dashboard**